-You need to make sure you’ve mastered the basics and have experience before you combine items.
+You need to ensure you’ve mastered the basics and have experience before combining items.

 When I meet a new fitness trainer, I get super nervous when they don’t have an undergraduate degree in a related field, yet have 12 different cert letters after their name.
 That does not mean certs are bad – hell, I created my own (shameless plug for the Flex Diet Cert here), but only relying on them when they’re spread across different fields is an easy way to end up with dishwater.